 Values and Purpose of The AKC

 The 1829 Royal Charter states that the purposes of King’s College are to maintain the connection between ‘sound religion and useful learning’ and to teach the ‘doctrines and duties of Christianity’.
-The AKC remains faithful to this commitment to the importance of religion, and aims to promote intelligent, open-minded reflection on religious, philosophical and ethical questions.
+The AKC remains faithful to this commitment to taking religion seriously, and aims to promote intelligent, open-minded reflection on theological, philosophical and ethical questions.

 The 21st-century AKC offers an inclusive, research-led programme of lectures that give King’s students the opportunity to explore diverse religious and cultural perspectives, alongside their main programme of study.
 In recent years, AKC lecture series have focused on migration, the religious history of London, and ethics in cultural context.

 The AKC is at the heart of the College’s commitment to an international, interdisciplinary, and innovative curriculum: it seeks to foster an understanding of different beliefs and cultures that can be taken into wider society.
 The programme is unique to King's College London, and is the only course open to all King’s students, as well as to staff and alumni.
 More than 2000 members of the King’s community now follow the AKC every year.